 Many algorithms have been proposed in the past few years to construct routing trees with buffer insertion and wire sizing in the presence of routing and buffer obstacles.
 The approaches used can be classified as either sequential or simultaneous approaches.
 In sequential approach, the routing tree is constructed followed by buffer insertion and wire sizing.
 In simultaneous approach, routing tree is constructed by simultaneously considering routing, buffer insertion and wire sizing.
-The algorithm proposed in [7] follows the sequential approach.
-Moreover, it does not consider wire obstacles, buffer obstacles and wire sizing.
-In [8], as part of sequential approach, Hu et al. extended van Ginneken's algorithm to solve the problem of buffer insertion on a given routing tree, considering buffer blockages.
+The C-Tree algorithm proposed in [7] follows the sequential approach.
+However, it does not consider wire obstacles, buffer obstacles and wire sizing.
+As a step of a sequential approach, Hu et al. [8] presented the RIATA algorithm which extended van Ginneken's algorithm to solve the problem of buffer insertion on a given routing tree with buffer blockage consideration.

 Several algorithms have been proposed based on the simultaneous approach.
-Topology search based algorithms given in [1, 2, 3] limit the routing topology space to certain topologies and search exhaustively for the best solution in that limited space.
+Topology search based algorithms P-Tree [1], S-Tree [2], and SP-Tree [3] limit the routing topology space to certain topologies and search exhaustively for the best solution in that limited space.
 The final routing tree obtained from these algorithms depends on the criteria used to limit the topology space and the initial routing topology given to these algorithms.
 In order to obtain a better solution, a larger topology space needs to be considered and the exhaustive search usually takes a significant amount of time.
 All these algorithms are not scalable and they cannot handle wiresizing.
-For two-terminal nets, Zhou et al. [9] presented a dynamic programming algorithm for simultaneous routing with buffer insertion, considering both buffer and wire obstacles.
+For twoterminal nets, Zhou et al. [9] presented a dynamic programming algorithm called fast path for simultaneous routing with buffer insertion, considering both buffer and wire obstacles.
 Lai and Wong [10] formulated the simultaneous routing with buffer insertion and wire sizing in the presence of buffer and wire obstacles as a graph-theoretic shortest path problem.
 However, these two algorithms cannot be easily extended to handle multi-terminal nets.